Upgrading from 1.8.x to 2.0.x

 before running the panel updater.
 The general upgrade flow

-The three things to know about the v2.0 upgrade:
+The five things to know about the v2.0 upgrade:

 - The PHP version floor moves up to 8.5.
 Check your host first.